elasticio/jdbc-component/README.md

 *   **query**: The SQL string to execute.

 ### Execute Stored Procedure
-Calls a stored procedure within a selected schema.
+Executes the selected stored procedure from the specified database schema.
 Metadata is generated automatically based on `IN`, `OUT`, and `IN OUT` parameters.

 *   **Supported Array Types**: `CURSOR` (SQL) and `REF CURSOR` (Oracle).
 Results are returned as JSON objects.
 *   **MSSQL Note**: `@RETURN_VALUE` is currently not processed.

 ### Insert Action
-Inserts values into the selected table.
+Inserts a new row into the specified table.
 Fields with `auto-increment` or `auto-calculated` properties are excluded from the metadata.

 ### Lookup Row By Primary Key
-Fetches a single row from a table using its Primary Key.
+Fetches a single row from the database using its primary key.

-*   **Don't throw Error on an Empty Result**: If enabled, emits an empty object instead of an error when no row is found.
+*   **Do not throw error on empty result**: If enabled, emits an empty object instead of an error when no row is found.

 ### Select Action
-Executes a `SELECT` query that can return multiple results.
+Executes a SELECT statement to fetch multiple rows.

 To prevent SQL injection, this action uses **Prepared Statements**.
 You must explicitly define the type for each variable using the format `@variable_name:type`.